jrdccx/jaredcc.co/content.md

 + April 14 2013 | Breaking News: Node + Bitters is 100% Wordpress free.
 Suckaz
 + April 13 2013 | Bitters can do more than one page(s) now.
 [About](/about) added!
 + April 12 2013 | Question answered: [Deploy Node](http://deployno.de/) is deployed using Node
 + April 12 2013 | First Deploy Node sales are coming in!
-Writing a new chapter on StylusPushed a few commits to [deployno.de](http://deployno.de)
+Pushed a few commits to [deployno.de](http://deployno.de)
 + April 11 2013 | [Deploy Node](http://deployno.de/) is now available

 ***